gnomeby/memcached-itool/README.md

 ===============

 The improved memcached-tool on PHP, Python.
-Also dist64 contains compiled binary for x86_64 platform.

 New advantages in comparison with default tool are:
 * *display* mode shows all slabs not only slabs with keys